 Yes, kittens can swim!
 In fact, most cats are able to swim naturally.
 However, some breeds of cats are not as adept at swimming as others.

 For example, Siamese and Himalayan cats typically have shorter legs in proportion to their bodies, which can make it more difficult for them to keep their balance in the water.
 Additionally, some longhaired breeds such as Persians may have trouble swimming because their fur gets heavy when wet.
-That said, all kittens should be taught how to swim properly so that they know what to do if they ever find themselves in a body of water.

 The best way to do this is by gradually introducing them to the water.
 Start with small amounts of water in a sink or bathtub and let them get used to the sensation of being wet.
 Once they seem comfortable with that, you can take them outside for a dip in a kiddie pool or shallow body of water.